jonahgolden/ndbc-buoy-scraper/README.md

 ### To Do
 * Add functionality for scraping Canadian buoys, eh?
 * Incorporate "derived2" datatype into realtime scraper
-* Tweak historical scraping functions to allow data scraping pre-2007, when formats were slightly differtent.
+* Tweak historical scraping functions to allow data scraping pre-2007, when formats were slightly different.
 * Add available data types for buoys to their metadata:
     1. Realtime data types.
     2. Historical data types with available years for each.